-In the event that the student continues to have difficulty, the teacher will schedule a staff meeting to review the behavior and possible strategies for its remediation.
+If the student continues to have difficulty, the teacher will schedule a staff meeting to review the behavior and possible strategies for its remediation.
 A behavior plan is developed or changes in the existing plan are made.
 If the student continues to have difficulty after the implementation of a new behavior program, a parent-teacher meeting is scheduled.
 The purpose of this meeting is to: